Openscapes Mindset

 Expect there is a way to do what you want to do.
 This will help you find commonalities and unite you with other members of your research group, and beyond.

 “When I was doing my PhD, I confounded my science questions with my data questions.
 I was studying squid, asking questions that no one had ever asked before.
-But I needed to reformat some dates in Matlab.
+But I needed to reformat some dates in MATLAB.
 I treated this date-formatting task also as something that no one had ever asked before.
-I was looking in the cephalopod literature for guidance; I couldn’t step back and decouple this data question from my squid question, and I struggled for much, much longer because of it.” - Julie Lowndes
+I was looking in the cephalopod peer-reviewed literature for guidance; I couldn’t step back and decouple this data question from my squid question, and I struggled for much, much longer because of it.” - Julie Lowndes

 Open data science tools exist - tools to match data science theory.